rakkit/rakkit.github.io/_pages/about.md

 ---
 permalink: /
 title: "Jiangtao Wang (Ph.D.
 Student)"
-excerpt: "About me"
+#excerpt: "About me"
-author_profile: false
+author_profile: True
 redirect_from:
   - /about/
   - /about.html